R3Conclave/conclave-core-sdk/docs/docs/ide-configuration.md

 }
 ```

-Finally apply the same configuration to all subprojects.
+Finally, apply the same configuration to all subprojects.

 ```groovy hl_lines="2-13"
 subprojects {